I Replaced Squarespace in 2 Hours for $0/Month

 Step 3: Dynamic Blog Feed (20 minutes)

-Claude Code’s solution: a Cloudflare Pages Function — a serverless endpoint at /api/blog-feed that fetches our blog homepage, parses the HTML for post titles and descriptions, and returns clean JSON.
+Claude Code’s solution: a Cloudflare Pages Function — a serverless endpoint at /api/blog-feed that fetches my blog homepage, parses the HTML for post titles and descriptions, and returns clean JSON.
 The homepage JavaScript fetches this on load and populates two dynamic blog cards.
 If the API fails, it falls back to hardcoded posts.

 // Pages Function: fetches blog, parses posts, returns JSON